draios/sysdig/README.md

 ---
 * Contact the [official mailing list] (https://groups.google.com/forum/#!forum/sysdig) for support and to talk with other users
 * Follow us on [Twitter] (https://twitter.com/sysdig) for the Chisel of the Week
-* This is our [blog] (http://draios.com/blog/).
+* This is our [blog] (http://sysdigcloud.com/blog/).
 There are many like it, but this one is ours.

-Draios
+Sysdig Cloud
 ---
-Sysdig is proudly supported by [Draios, Inc] (http://www.draios.com).
+Sysdig is proudly supported by [Sysdig Cloud] (http://sysdigcloud.com/).

 Like working on sysdig?
-[Draios is hiring] (http://www.draios.com/about+jobs).
+[Sysdig Cloud is hiring] (http://sysdigcloud.com/jobs/).